 Most major OEMs strive to develop strategic partnerships with their key suppliers expecting them to provide an array of integrated services including purchasing, warehousing and assembly.
-The Corporation has been designated as a key supplier by some OEMs and is striving to achieve a higher level of integrated supply with OEMs.
-In order to achieve key status, the Corporation may need to expand the Corporation's existing capacities or capabilities, and there is no assurance that the Corporation will be able to do so.
+The Corporation has been designated as a key supplier by some OEMs and is striving to achieve a higher level of integrated supply with others.
+In order to achieve key status, the Corporation may need to expand existing capacities or capabilities, however there is no assurance that the Corporation will be able to do so.